yfaway/openhab-rules/README.md

 * When garage door remains open after a period of time.
 * When the security system is in alarmed.
 * When a zone tripped while system is not armed, and an owner is not home, and within a specific period.
+* When on vacation and a zone is tripped or the system arm state chagnes (use the Ecobee vacation mode).
 * When temperature or humidity value is outside the allowed ranges.

 ## Display